 Your Company believes in the conduct of the affairs of its constituents in a fair andtransparent manner by adopting highest standards of professionalism honesty integrityand ethical behaviour.
-Pursuant to Section 177(9) of the Companies Act 2013 read withRule 7 of the Companies (Meetings of Board and its Powers) Rules 2014 and Regulation 22of the SEBI Listing Regulations 2015 the Board of Directors have implemented a vigilmechanism through the adoption of Whistle Blower Policy.
-For further details please referreport on Corporate Governance formingpart of this Annual Report.
+Pursuant to Section 177(9) of the Companies Act 2013 read withRule 7 of the Companies (Meetings of Board and its Powers) Rules 2014 and Regulation 22of the SEBI Listing Regulations 2015 the Board of Directors have implemented a vigilmechanism through the adoption of a Whistle Blower Policy which has been amended from timeto time.
+For further details please refer to the report on Corporate Governance formingpart of this Annual Report.

 CONTRACTS AND ARRANGEMENTS WITH RELATED PARTIES

 Your Company has formulated a policy on materiality of related party transactions anddealing with related party transactions as amended from time to time.
 The latest Policy isuploaded on the website of your Company and may be accessed at the weblink:https://www.mcxindia.com/docs/default-source/investor-relations/corporate-governance/policy-on-related-party-transactions may2020.pdfRS.sfvrsn=a9f191902.